ariaghora/nnrt/README.md

 ## Running examples

 The python examples use PyTorch, so you need to install it (and NumPy).
+Run the python script to train and dump model weights, then build and run the C programs.

 - Iris:

+        $ python iris.py
-        make iris && ./iris.out
+        $ make iris && ./iris.out

 - CNN:

+        $ python cnn.py
-        make cnn && ./cnn.out
+        $ make cnn && ./cnn.out